tuva-health/docs/docs/data-quality/analytics-level.md

 ## CMS-HCCs

 The CMS Hierarchical Condition Category (HCC) risk adjustment model is widely used to predict healthcare costs.
-This section examines risk scores, comorbidity rates, and trends in risk scores over time.
-These analyses help in understanding the health status and predicted resource utilization of the population.
+This section analyzes risk scores, comorbidity rates, and trends in risk scores over time.
+These analyses provide insight into the health status of the population and its predicted resource utilization.

-This table checks that both the demographic factors and disease factors are present in the cms-hcc mart.
-If there is an issue with enrollment or diagnosis codes, this can cause either factor to not be populated.
-A result count of 1 means that the factor was missing from the data.
+This table checks whether both demographic factors and disease factors are present in the CMS-HCC mart.
+Issues with enrollment or diagnosis codes may cause one or both factors to be missing.
+A result count of 1 indicates that the factor was missing from the data.

 ```sql
 select *
 from data_quality.data_quality_cms_hcc
 ```

-This table checks the average CMS HCC score for the data source and compares it to the average score from Medicare FFS claims data.
-This should be around 1 for Medicare populations.
-If there is significant deviance from 1 `(<.7 or >1.5)`, this could inidicate a problem with your data.
-If a population is known to be very healthy or very sick, then that could explain the high variance.
+This table compares the average CMS HCC score in the data source to the average score from Medicare FFS (Fee-for-Service) claims data.
+The expected score for Medicare populations is typically around 1.
+If there is significant deviation from 1 `(< 0.7 or > 1.5)`, it could indicate a problem with the data.
+However, if the population is known to be particularly healthy or very sick, this variance might be expected.

-For commercial and medicaid populations, the risk score is unable to be compared as the CMS-HCC risk algorhythm was specifically trained on Medicare populations and their specific conditions.
+For commercial and Medicaid populations, the risk score cannot be directly compared, as the CMS-HCC risk adjustment algorithm was specifically trained on Medicare populations and their unique conditions.

 ```sql
 select *